knative/specs/specs/common/knative-serving-conformance-testing-workflow.md

   - Template
   - logs
 4. KTC provide approval / exception / or non-approval
-  - This can be done with OWNERS files
 5. Post to conformance matrix - consumable by the general public as a table of version, product, vendor and outcomes.
   - Should have a public “conformant implementations” showcase on https://knative.dev/offerings